lukso-network/docs/docs/learn/getting-started.md

 # Welcome to LUKSO

-The purpose of this section is to teach you the bare minimum, so that you can start coding as soon as possible to try out everything LUKSO has to offer.
+The purpose of this section is to teach you the least amount possible to get you coding and try out everything LUKSO has to offer.

-For more detailed information on any topic please use search or check out our [LEARN section](../learn/introduction.md).

 ## What is LUKSO?